 Board meetings are typically held at 6pm on the second Monday of each month.
-For more information on Commissioners, programs, or meetings, please contact us at firstname.lastname@example.org.
-You may also visit our Board Meeting page for upcoming meeting dates and agendas.
+Visit our Board Meeting page for upcoming meeting dates and agendas, and contact us at firstname.lastname@example.org for more information.

 The board is comprised of elected and appointed public officials responsible for the conservation of natural resources in Richland County.